 Oh, and it’s kinda silly, but I’m so glad I got a short wash & go style haircut right before we left.
 Because you’re always on the go when you’re on a beachy vacation.
 And no one really cares what you look like; everyone goes out looking a little less made-up than they would normally.
 A carefree hairstyle enables you to be more spontaneous, without having to spend time “getting ready” when there are so many fun things to do — day and night.

 Another thing I did was to visit the tanning booth a few times beforehand.
 I never burned on this vacation; I actually left with a really nice tan.
-Rhonda, Jim, and Terry were a tad sunburned when we left Aruba.
+Everyone else I was with got a tad sunburned by the time we left Aruba.

 Would We Do It Again?